jie-meng/Lunar/README.md

 - MacOS

     - Install Lunar from Lunar.dmg to `/Applications`
     - Add `export PATH=$PATH:/Applications/Lunar.app/Contents/MacOS` to your environment.
-(Then you can start Lunar from your terminal in current directory by typing command 'luna')
+(Then you can start Lunar from your terminal in current directory by typing command `luna`)

 - Windows